Marta Tomac

 Marta Tomac (born 20 September 1990) is a Norwegian-Croatian professional handball player for Vipers Kristiansand and the Norwegian national team.

 She made her debut on the Norwegian national team in 2015.
+At her first major international tournament, the 2016 European Women's Handball Championship, she won gold medals.

 Previously in her career she played 11 matches for the Croatian national team, and got a Norwegian citizenship in October 2015.

 Personal life

 She is the daughter of handball coach Željko Tomac.